woffett/DensePhrases/README.md

 the files are in `{START}-{END}.hdf5` format.

 ### Create a phrase index
-Step 1
+#### Step 1
 ```
 NUM_CLUSTERS=32000
 make index-large DUMP_DIR=$DPH_SAVE_DIR/dph-nqsqd-pb2_wiki7500/dump/ NUM_CLUSTERS=$NUM_CLUSTERS
 ```
-note:
-- by default this runs on GPU and OOMs.
+note: by default this runs on GPU and OOMs.
 I've removed `--cuda` to do this on CPU.
-- tried 10k clusters and it works on CPU.
-Now trying 100k.
+Takes about an hour.

 should dump files like this:
 ```